nmshd/rust-crypto/Documentation/Doc.md

 ## References
-[Samsung Knox Whitepaper](https://image-us.samsung.com/SamsungUS/samsungbusiness/solutions/topics/iot/071421/Knox-Whitepaper-v1.5-20210709.pdf): Hold information about Samsung Knox, but also about the Knox Vault feature.
+[Samsung Knox White paper](https://image-us.samsung.com/SamsungUS/samsungbusiness/solutions/topics/iot/071421/Knox-Whitepaper-v1.5-20210709.pdf): Hold information about Samsung Knox, but also about the Knox Vault feature.

 [Android Keystore system](https://developer.android.com/privacy-and-security/keystore): Holds information about the Keystore system, how to use the Android keystore, as well as leading to other Android developer documents.